quasarframework/quasar-framework.org/source/components/tooltip.md

 | `close()` | Close Popover. |

 ## Handling Positioning
-Position of the Tooltip can be customized.
+The position of the Tooltip can be customized.
 It keeps account of the `anchor` and `self` optional Vue properties.
-See demo and play with them.
+Check out the demo and play with them.

-The final position of the Tooltip popup is calculated so that it will be displayed on the available screen real estate, switching to right-side and/or top-side when necessary.
+The final position of the Tooltip popup is calculated, so that it will be displayed on the available screen real estate, switching to the right-side and/or top-side when necessary.